gitlapse/docs/source/v1/index.md

 Join the crowd #gitlapse @freenode.

 ## Future
-As much as we are yearning to include more Git Vendors such as Github, Bitbucket, Codeplex, etc. into our API; We are hearting this for our next versions of the API.
+As much as we are yearning to include more Git Vendors such as Github, Bitbucket, Codeplex, etc. into our API; We are currently hearting this for our next versions of the API.

 # API Resources